Share this article:

 Please read the DO´s and DONT´s before using these tables.
 When the understanding about Modbus is not present, Solis will always advise to seek support from a qualified person or company that understand the Modbus Protocol.

-Attached at this article you can find the NON NDA Modbus Table for GTI (Grid Tie) Inverters and ESS (Energy and Storage/Hybrid) Inverters.
+At the bottom of this article you can find the link NON NDA Modbus Table for GTI (Grid Tie) Inverters and ESS (Energy and Storage/Hybrid) Inverters.
+Please not that it is not advised to safe the PDF as the links will be updated when new information comes available.

 To Do When Using a Modbus Table